 | Premium inventory (Hulu, Disney+, ESPN) | Limited | Direct access |

-| Self-serve control | Limited for quality inventory | Full control |
+| Campaign management | Limited for quality inventory | Dedicated team, hands-on partnership |

-| Targeting data | LinkedIn only | Multiple sources + CRM |
+| Targeting data | LinkedIn only | Multiple sources + target account lists |

 | Minimum spend | Often required | Flexible |